jhonrocha/jhonrocha.github.io/content/resume.md

 As a core member of the services team I have been working on the development of solutions to the client.
 My major focus is to supoort and evolve a Node environment completely powered by AWS.
-Part of the structure runs as monolitih and part as microservices, using Lambdas, SNS and SQS.
+Part of the structure runs as monolith and part as microservices, using Lambdas, SNS and SQS.
 It is also part of the work to develop some React tools for internal usage.